disneystreaming/weaver-test/README.md

 ### Running suites in standalone

 It is possible to run suites outside of your build tool, via a good old `main` function.
-To do so, you can instantiate the `weaver.testkit.Runner`, create a `fs2.Stream` of the suites you want to run, and call `runner.run(stream)`.
+To do so, you can instantiate the `weaver.Runner`, create a `fs2.Stream` of the suites you want to run, and call `runner.run(stream)`.

 This is useful when you consider your tests (typically `end-to-end` ones) as a program of its own and want to avoid paying the cost of compiling them every time you run them.